 Submit the year 2 lag, year 3 initial and all other succeeding Forms HCFA-372 and HCFA-372(S) reports to the appropriate RO.
 You need not submit a copy of these reports to the CO.
 The reports must reach the RO or CO within 181 days after the last day of the waiver reporting period.

 F. Burden Disclosure Notice.--The public reporting burden for this collection of information is estimated to average 90 hours for Form HCFA-372 and 80 hours for Form HCFA-372(S) per response, including time for reviewing instructions, searching existing data sources, gathering and maintaining data needed, and completing and reviewing the collection of information.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing the burden to the following offices:
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing the burden, to the following offices:

 Health Care Financing Administration